A new anisotropic bending model for nonlinear shells: Comparison with existing models and isogeometric finite element implementation: Elementary bending test cases

 Let $ \Lambda\,=\,0 $, $ \gamma\,=\,1 $ and slenderness ratio $ R/T \,=\,100$.
 Then, using Eq.~\eqref{eq:newp}, \eqref{eq:torNeo} and $ \tau^{\alpha\beta}_{\mathrm{new}} $ in Tab.~\ref{tab:5}, the maximum absolute value of the effective membrane stress component of the new bending model ($ \tau^{11}_{\mathrm{new}} $) and the Neo-Hookean membrane model ($ \tau^{11}_{\mathrm{mNH}} $) can be compared.
 We find

-The membrane stress contribution coming from the new material model is thus negligible ($ 10^{5} $ times smaller) in comparison to the stress from the Neo-Hookean membrane model.
-The Eq.~\eqref{eq:compare} also holds true for the new bending model's Cauchy stress $ \Nab_{\mathrm{new}} $.
+The membrane stress contribution coming from the new material model is thus negligible ($ 10^{5} $ times smaller) in comparison to the membrane stresses from the Neo-Hookean membrane model.
+Eq.~\eqref{eq:compare} is also true for the new bending model's Cauchy stresses $ \Nab_{\mathrm{new}} $.
 The Canham bending model's membrane and Cauchy stress contributions are also of the same order as the new model, as Tab.~\ref{tab:5} shows.
-The stress contribution from the apH model is equal to Eq.~\eqref{eq:torNeo}, which is acceptable as it is from its membrane part Eq.~(\ref{eq:wbapH}.1).
-Additionally, the Cauchy stress of the Koiter bending model ($ N^{\alpha\beta}_{\mathrm{bKo}} $) will also be $ 10^{5} $ times smaller than the Cauchy stress of the Koiter membrane model ($ N^{\alpha\beta}_{\mathrm{mKo}}\,=\,\tau^{\alpha\beta}_{\mathrm{mKo}} $) according to Eq.~\eqref{eq:memkoi}. \nopagebreak
+The membrane stress contribution from the apH model is equal to Eq.~\eqref{eq:torNeo}, which is acceptable as it is from its membrane part Eq.~(\ref{eq:wbapH}.1).
+Additionally, the Cauchy stresses of the Koiter bending model ($ N^{\alpha\beta}_{\mathrm{bKo}} $) will also be $ 10^{5} $ times smaller than the Cauchy stresses of the Koiter membrane model ($ N^{\alpha\beta}_{\mathrm{mKo}}\,=\,\tau^{\alpha\beta}_{\mathrm{mKo}} $) according to Eq.~\eqref{eq:memkoi}.